 Acceleration of Automation Solutions: Customers’ plans to add and/or enhance their automation capabilities have been accelerated due to direct to consumer demands and labor challenges.
 This is a significant business opportunity for Member companies to provide automated solutions.

-Consolidation continues to change the composition of the industry.
-Owners must consider different strategies for the future of their business depending on their desire to sell, acquire or better position the company.
+Consolidation Opportunities: As consolidation opportunities accelerate in the current economic environment, owners should consider different strategies for the future of their business depending on their desire to sell, acquire or better position their company.

-NOTE: There continues to be ongoing important business issues that members need to recognize and consider including employee benefits, cyber security, consolidation, proposed regulatory policies, etc.
+Note: There continues to be ongoing important business issues that members need to recognize and consider including insurance, the demand for skilled labor, regulatory policies, trade/tariffs, cyber security, etc.